W-Yinghao/HFMCA_EEG/README.md

 HFMCA architecture ablation experiments and results

 # Work in Progress
 ⚠️ Note: This work is still in progress.
-We are continuously improving the code and adding more features
+We are continuously improving the code and adding more features.
+We will add a clean version (maybe in the format Jupyter notebook) later.

 # Contact
 For questions or issues, please: